-Provider Contact Point The Trusted Node's name, in free-text Sea-ID Organization Name format.
+Provider Contact Point Organization Name The Trusted Node's name, in free-text Sea-ID format.

-Provider Email A free-text field for the Trusted Node's email address, so that data users can contact the Trusted Node with questions about the data. support@sea-id.org/ Unique Vessel ID Generated by the Trusted Node, this number identifies the Trusted Node and uniquely identifies the contributing vessel.
+Provider Email A free-text field for the Trusted Node's support@sea-id.org/ email address, so that data users can contact the Trusted Node with questions about the data.
+Supporte Scand.org/ Unique Vessel ID Generated by the Trusted Node, this number identifies the Trusted Node and uniquely identifies the contributing vessel.
 The first five characters identify the Trusted Node, followed by a hyphen (-), and then the vessel's unique identifier.
 The UUID assigned by the Trusted Node is consistent for each contributing vessel, throughout the life of service of the vessel.
 However, if the vessel chooses to remain anonymous to data users, the Trusted Node does not need to publish the vessel name in association with the UUID.
-SEAID-UUID Convention This field describes the format and version for the data and metadata, such as CSB 2.0 , CSV, or XYZT CSB 2.0 Provider Logger The software program or hardware logger used to log the data.
-Rose Point ECS Provider Logger Version The software or hardware logger version.
+SEAID-UUID Convention This field describes the format and version for CSB JSON format version for the data and metadata , such as CSB 2.0 , CSV, or XYZT - CSB 2.0 Provider Logger The software program or hardware logger used to log the data.
+Rose Point ECS The software or hardware logger version.
 1.0